 Recycle your cooking oil at the Gobble Grease Toss

 LEXINGTON, Ky.
-(WTVQ) – If you find yourself with leftover cooking oil after Thanksgiving, you can toss it for free at the Gobble Grease Toss.
+(WTVQ) – Are you frying your Thanksgiving turkey this year?
+Recycle your used cooking oil for free at the Gobble Grease Toss.

 The Gobble Grease Toss will be held Friday, Nov.
 25 from 10 a.m. to 2 p.m. at Redwood Cooperative School.
 The school is located on the same campus as Chapel Hill Presbyterian Church at 3534 Tates Creek Rd.
 Cooking oil will be used by the UK’s Center for Applied Energy Research (CAER), with additional cooking oil recycled by Kelley Green Biofuel.